Impact of the COVID-19 pandemic on Hajj: Hajj 2020

 In February 2020, Saudi Arabia closed the two holy sites of Mecca and Medina to halt the spread of the virus, but reopened in early March.
 Later, measures were taken by the Saudi government to mitigate an outbreak of COVID-19, such as imposing a 24-hour curfew in Mecca and Medina.

 Participant selection

 On 23 June 2020, Saudi Arabia announced Hajj would be held for a limited number of pilgrims who resided within the country due to the high risk of COVID-19.
 The Saudi Ministry of Hajj and Umrah imposed restrictions to the type of pilgrims who can attend Hajj in 2020, only healthy Saudi residents between the ages of 20 and 50 with no COVID-19 symptoms were allowed to participate.
 Participants had to first apply online, and preference was given to those who had not attended in the past.
-Pilgrims were chosen from the COVID-19 recovery database, 70% of them were non-Saudi residents.
+Pilgrims were chosen from the COVID-19 recovery database, 70% of them were non-Saudi nationals with Saudi residency.

 Only ten thousand pilgrims were expected, as opposed to over two million in previous years.